Report from the trustees as presented to the Annual Parish Meeting in April 2023.

 - The Bell Inn

-- Waltham St Lawrence Charities - Chairman's Report for 2014
+- Waltham St Lawrence Charities - Chairman's Report

 The Trustees would like to thank Mrs Margaret Railton from whose publication "Newbery & The Bell Inn" much of this information has been drawn.